 - Patients should be encouraged not to smoke before breast augmentation

 - Breast implants placed beneath the muscle have a lower capsular contracture rate than breast implants placed above the muscle

-- Contamination from invisible bacteria in the glands beneath the nipple make the nipple incision a higher risk for capsular contracture.
-Some surgeons use “nipple shields”
+- Contamination from invisible bacteria in the glands beneath the nipple makes the nipple incision a higher risk for capsular contracture.
+Some surgeons use “nipple shields.”

 - Textured implants have a lower risk of capsular contracture than smooth implants when placed above the muscle (not as much advantage beneath the muscle)

 - Revision breast augmentation and breast reconstruction have higher risks of capsular contracture